 Use Cases: When do pledges vs. recurring donations make sense

-At this point let’s leave the dry technical stuff, and look at some real world examples.
+At this point let’s leave the dry technical stuff, and look at some real-world examples.
 Fundraisers like pledge campaigns for the promise of guaranteed revenue.
 It is the model anyone who listens to public radio is familiar with.
-Your local station considers your call-in pledge as revenue they can count on to plan programming for the coming year.
+Your local station considers your call-in pledge as the revenue they can count on to plan programming for the coming year.

 Back-end CRM considerations